 If you don't use a good amount of milk, cream or another milk substitute, your egg bites will turn out dry.

 Cream or half and half will give you richer bites that are great for keto dieting.

 Sous vide cooking is all about low and slow.
 So to get these right, I knew I had to go low and slow but in the oven.

 The baking temperature I set my oven to is 275 degrees F. It cooks the eggs quick enough but not TOO quick to where they dry out.

 🍳 TIP* If you are using a larger regular-sized muffin tin, the bake time will be longer!

-Freezing is an option but not recommended.
-Eggs don't freeze as well as other items but, it can be done if you make sure they are sealed VERY well.
+Freezing is an option but NOT recommended.
+Eggs don't freeze as well as other items BUT, it can be done if you make sure they are sealed VERY well.

 To do so, place each stack in a large freezer bag with as much air removed from the bag as possible.
 Freezer burn is the enemy!!